DoisLucas/movie-app/README.md

 ### About:

-Application that will consume The Movie Database (TMDb) where you can view upcoming movies and search for movies by text.
+Application that consumes The Movie Database (TMDb), in it you can see the next films to be released and search the films by text.

 ### Clean Architecture: